BedirT/NarratorX/README.md

 ## Usage

 I implemented two ways to use NarratorX.
-You can Choose between the command-line interface for quick operations or the Streamlit web app for a more interactive experience.
+You can choose between the command-line interface for quick operations or the Streamlit web app for a more interactive experience.

 ### Command-Line Interface